stevecochrane/design-pattern-examples/README.md

 That's in the `java7` directory.
 This results in many small Command implementation classes, which can be a little hard to manage, so in the `java8` there's an example of how this can be reduced using Java 8's Lambda feature.
 With lambdas and method references in place, there's no longer a need for all of those Command implementations.

+## Adapter & Facade Patterns

+These are two patterns that the book groups together.
+An Adapter is a class you can make to adapt a class to a different interface, sort of like an adapter for converting a European electrical device's plug to fit into an American electrical outlet.
+There are two examples here: one for converting a Turkey class to work with our Duck interface from the previous Strategy example, and two Adapters for converting from a Java Enumeration to an Iterator and vice versa.

+The Facade pattern is sort of like a macro, where you can provide a simplified interface to a complex network of classes.
+In this example we have a HomeTheaterFacade, which has watchMovie and endMovie methods that manipulate several related objects through a single method call.